ahinkel/ahinkel.github.io/README.md

 Hi there -- my name is Austin Hinkel and this is my personal website.

 I am an Assistant Professor at Thomas More University studying Galactic Archaeology and Galactic Structure.
 I love teaching introductory physics and astronomy courses, and I am also a huge fan of using data science for social good.
 If you're interested in collaborating on a project that helps to meet a United Nations Sustainable Development Goal, let me know!
 I am always looking to make a down-to-Earth, positive impact to balance my Astrophysics research.
+You can [contact me here.](/contact)

 This website acts as an abbreviated CV, but I also plan to write about some of my work in astronomy, astrophysics, and data science.
-More details on this soon(ish)!

-If you are one of my former students at Colorado College looking for a letter of recommendation, please do not hesitate to reach out to me at my new institutional email address: (my lastname)(my first name initial)(at)(thomasmore.edu).
-Faculty in the Colorado College physics department will also be able to share my new email address.